Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are

-What made my cupcakes fall?
-Well, I changed the temperature of the oven just before I put them in.
+Why did they go flat?
+I changed the temperature of the oven just before I put them in.
 I also switched from regular baking to convection baking.
-(I could not fit all the pans on one shelf of the oven.
+I could not fit all the pans on one shelf of the oven.
 Turns out, those small changes were a big mistake.
 I take full responsibility.

 Reasons Cakes Fall & Mistakes to Avoid

 I remember that my grandmother used to tell me not to stomp on the floor in the kitchen or to slam doors when she had a cake in the oven.
 One time, I wanted to see what would happen if I did either of those things.
 I got a whooping!

 - Temperature: Cakes fall when they are cooked at a temperature that is too low, or too high.
 The oven should be preheated all the way before inserting the cake pan—that is the mistake that I made!

 - Subtle Differences in Air Pressure: Baking at altitude—not attitude.
 According to The WiseGeek, "As a general rule, you want to increase the liquid, decrease the sugar, and decrease the amount of baking powder included in a recipe.
 If your cakes fall frequently when you are baking at altitude, you may want to ask a local baker for tips."

 - Ingredients Used: One important thing you can do to prevent falling cakes is to use fresh ingredients.
 Also, using insufficient liquid, for example, or not enough oil.
-An excess of sugar or flour can also create problems with the batter which may lead to falling cake.
+An excess of sugar or flour can also create problems with the batter which may lead to a falling cake.
 So measure carefully!
 Do not "guesstimate" if you want to make sure your cakes do not fall.

 - Cake Is Jostled as It Cools: Avoid slamming a door!